gabriel1881/TensorFlow_Course/README.md

 # TensorFlow DeepLearning.AI Course Notes

-This repository contains my personal notes and Jupyter Notebooks from the **DeepLearning.AI TensorFlow Developer Professional Certificate** on **Coursera**.
+This repository contains my personal Jupyter Notebooks from the **DeepLearning.AI TensorFlow Developer Professional Certificate** on **Coursera**.
 The course covers the fundamentals of deep learning with TensorFlow, exploring practical implementations across multiple domains like computer vision, natural language processing, and time-series analysis.

 ## Course Overview